kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : Reeve Carney (Orpheus), Eva Noblezada (Eurydice), Patrick Page (Hades), Amber Gray (Persephone), André De Shields (Hermes), Jewelle Blackman (Fate), Yvette Gonzalez-Nacer (Fate), Kay Trinidad (Fate)

-NOTES
+MASTER'S NOTES
-: \[Please don't trade any of my masters to dontsaythebword/broadwayenthusiast\] My first Broadway video, unfortunately I had a tech issue and the video stops right near the end of Epic III.
+: My first Broadway video, unfortunately I had a tech issue and the video stops right near the end of Epic III.
 Act I has washout, it gets better in Act II, but I\'m still figuring out how to film in professional theaters (they got some BRIGHT LIGHTS!!!)
 There are two heads seen on the side of the video during most parts as I am a mere five feet tall.
 Some performers get cut off by the mezzanine bar when they\'re at the front of the stage (especially Eva).
 But overall I\'m really happy with how it came out!
-The only dropouts are inbetween songs (I really couldn\'t stop myself from cheering and clapping at this one) Please contact me if you are interested in this video!
-It is NFT except through me until Dec.
-1, after that it is fully tradeable!
+The only dropouts are inbetween songs (I really couldn\'t stop myself from cheering and clapping at this one).

 Hadestown - Broadway - January, 2020
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }